southrop/KanColleViewer/README.md

 #### Planned Features
 * A lot

+### System Requirements
+* Windows 7 or higher
+* .NET Framework 4.5

+While the program does run on Windows 7, popup notifications for Expeditions and Construction/Repair timers will cause the program to crash.
+This is on the list of things to be fixed.
+Not everything has been tested on Windows 7, so please report any issues you encounter.

 ### Build Instructions
+NOTE: Windows 8 is required to build it

 1. Download the files
 2. Download and install Visual Studio (any version should work)
 3. Open the .sln solution